-- Invoices must be raised as soon as possible after credit income is due. - All income properly due to the Institution must be paid into the Institution's bank account in full. - Disbursements must not be made from income collected. - All cash and cheques must be recorded promptly on receipt - The income collection process must be so arranged that different members of staff are responsible for the collection, banking and accountancy roles.
+- Invoices must be raised as soon as possible after credit income is due with Purchase Order Number details (where appropriate) to ensure CIHT will get paid efficiently. - All income properly due to the Institution must be paid into the Institution's bank account in full. - Disbursements must not be made from income collected. - All cash and cheques must be recorded promptly on receipt. - The income collection process must be so arranged that different members of staff are responsible for the collection, banking and accountancy roles. - The CIHT Business Support Officer will provide JS2 with a monthly bank coding report which seeks to reconcile all income with Pro Connect invoice and receipt numbers and code up income that is not recorded on Pro Connect.